Bennotsi-MTG/Doomsday-Codex/adv/double-doomsday.md

 10. Cast LED
 11. Cast GP, hold priority and crack LEDs for BBB RRR, draw (BW)
 12. Cast BW targeting ToA
-13. Cast ToA for 13 storm
+13. Cast ToA for 13 storm.

 This time we have used both the fact that we have wishes and a draw effect stored to be able to execute the pile.
 You can